ArtSabintsev/Siren/README.md

 pod 'Siren'
 ```

-- Add `import Siren` to any `.Swift` file that references Siren via a CocoaPods installation.
+Add `import Siren` to any `.Swift` file that references Siren via a CocoaPods installation.
-- Only for apps with a minimum deployment target of iOS 8.0 or later

-    > CocoaPods does not support pods written in Swift on iOS 7.
-For more information, please see [this issue](https://github.com/CocoaPods/swift/issues/22).

-If your app needs to support iOS 7, use **Manual Installation**.

 ### Manual Installation